hashxim/hconMD/Work_MD/The Second Brain.md

 ## Principle 5:  Slow Burns
 Most of the things I do are slow burns rather than heavy lifts.
 For example, you want to write a  book or an online course, and you think I will go to my cabin in the woods and sit down and do all the work in a small amount of time.
 So this is like a heavy lift which you have to do in one go.

 Opposite of heavy lifts is slow burns.
 Main idea is we have list of projects and all are on slow burner.
-So instead of doing a big project one at a time, I am doing all the 10 projects in very
+So instead of doing a big project one at a time, I am doing all the 10 projects in very small amounts and so integrating it together would be easy.

+## Principle 6: Start with Abundance
+ When you have to cre

 [Note#Footer|Footer]